-- 3.2.1 The present requirements are applicable to plastic pipes/piping systems on ships. - 3.2.2 The requirements are not applicable to flexible and mechanical couplings used in metallic piping systems. - 3.2.3 Piping systems intended for non-essential services shall only meet the requirements of recognized standards agreed by the Register. - 3.2.4 General requirements to plastic pipes and fittings are stated in 6.8, Part XIII "Materials".
+- 3.2.1 The present requirements are applicable to plastic pipes/piping systems on ships. - 3.2.2 The requirements are not applicable to mechanical joints used in metallic piping systems. - 3.2.3 Piping systems intended for non-essential services shall only meet the requirements of recognized standards agreed by the Register. - 3.2.4 General requirements to plastic pipes and fittings are stated in 6.8, Part XIII "Materials".